Primordial black holes and Scalar-Induced Gravitational Waves formed by inflation potential with non-trivial characteristics: INTRODUCTION

 \section{INTRODUCTION}

 Black holes, as one of the most extreme predictions of Einstein's theory of general relativity, have long inspired humanity to explore the deepest mysteries of the universe.
-Conventionally, black holes are understood to form primarily through the gravitational collapse of massive stellar cores (typically exceeding 20–25 solar masses) during supernova explosions at the end of stellar evolution, or via the merger and accretion of stellar-mass or intermediate-mass black holes.
-However, within the extreme high-energy conditions prevalent in the very early universe, a distinct class of black holes with an alternative origin may exist: Primordial Black Holes (PBHs).
-These types of black holes do not originate from the death of stars, but are directly born from the strong non-uniformity of energy distribution (density disturbance) in the very early universe (usually within about 1 second after the Big Bang).
+Conventionally, black holes are understood to form primarily through the gravitational collapse of massive stellar cores (typically exceeding 20 solar masses) during supernova explosions at the end of stellar evolution, or via the merger and accretion of stellar-mass or intermediate-mass black holes.
+However, within the extreme high-energy conditions prevalent in the very early universe, a distinct class of black holes with an alternative origin may exist: Primordial Black Holes (PBHs) \cite{Carr:1974nx, Carr:2026hot, Khlopov:2008qy}.
+These types of black holes do not originate from the death of stars, but are directly born from the strong non-uniformity of energy distribution (density perturbations) in the very early universe (typically within the first second after the Big Bang).
 Their formation mechanism is thus decoupled from standard stellar evolution.
-Theoretically, PBHs can possess mass spectra spanning an extraordinarily wide range, from subatomic scales ($\sim10^{-5}g$) to supermassive ranges ($>10^{5}M_\odot$) and beyond.
+Theoretically, PBHs can possess a mass spectrum spanning an extraordinarily wide range, from subatomic scales ($\sim10^{-5}g$) to supermassive scales ($>10^{5}M_\odot$) and beyond.